People believe these things

 Sometimes what is claimed publicly is done to maintain relationships and make money.
 Edward S. Herman and Noam Chomsky on how the American mass media operate:

 "But a critical analysis of American institutions, the way they function domestically and their international operations, must meet far higher standards; in fact, standards are often imposed that can barely be met in the natural sciences.
 One has to work hard, to produce evidence that is credible, to construct serious arguments, to present extensive documentation — all tasks that are superfluous as long as one remains within the presuppositional framework of the doctrinal consensus.
 It is small wonder that few are willing to undertake the effort, quite apart from the rewards that accrue to conformity and the costs of honest dissidence."

 Nyhan's work, by contrast, seems to be about more privately held beliefs.

 So they say

-Three writers have this to say.
+Albert Einstein said, "Only two things are infinite, the universe and human stupidity, and I am not sure about the former."
 Elbert Hubbard: "Everyone is a damn fool for at least five minutes every day.
 Wisdom consists in not exceeding that limit."
 George Bernard Shaw said it would be better to know that one does not know: “Beware of false knowledge; it is more dangerous than ignorance.”
 As hope, nonetheless, the words of Phyllis Bottome: "There is nothing final about a mistake, except its being taken as final."

 "Why Americans Are So Ignorant: It's Not Just Fox News," Lawrence Davidson, Consortium News, April 8, 2013.